top of page

 • They are not a registered sex offender, have convictions for, or have a history of sex crimes.

 • Beginning in July 2022, we started accepting un-medicated bipolar disorder (without aggressive tendencies) into the program.
-After admittance, part of their plan will be to go to Helen Ross McNabb and get stabilized on medication.
+After admittance, part of their plan will be to go to Helen Ross McNabb and get stabilized on medication, so they must be willing to do that.

 All other mental illness disorders must be under a doctor's care and stabilized on medication for no less than 30 days before admission.